Petrol-paraffin engine

 A petrol-paraffin engine, TVO engine (United Kingdom) or gasoline-kerosene engine (North America) is an old-fashioned type of dual-fuel internal combustion engine with spark-ignition, designed to start on petrol (gasoline) and then to switch to run on paraffin (kerosene) once the engine is warm.
-The grade of paraffin used is known as tractor vaporising oil in the UK.
+The grade of paraffin used is known as tractor vaporising oil in the UK and power kerosene in Australia.

 Advantages

-The advantages of the petrol-paraffin engine are that (compared to petrol):